Dr Mansoor Ali

 Ghost faculty and regular faculty can be compared with Chinese products and Indian products respectively.

 As Chinese products are cheap so similarly Ghost faculty.

-Some of the regular teachers denied promotion due to these type of Ghost faculty.
+Some of the regular teachers were denied promotion due to this type of Ghost faculty.
 They have no idea about the activities going on in departments.
 These Ghost faculty not coming to college regularly, but all works should be done by junior teachers.
-In one college we visited recently, Materia Medica HOD not visited or signed the register since last 10 year.
-The junior doctor, she is eligible for promotion denied the post of professor.
+In one college we visited recently, Materia Medica HOD has not visited or signed the register for the last 10 years.
+The junior doctor is eligible for promotion denied the post of professor.
 She shouted and cried in front of inspectors and management.

-Even MD students appointed as teachers in some homoeopathy colleges.
+Even MD students were appointed as teachers in some homoeopathy colleges.
 In some colleges you can take regular MD as external – that means no need to come regularly to college.
 Just pay the fee, you will get certificates at the end of the course.
-It is very difficult to keep the students especially PGs throughout out the day with out any assignments, patients or teaching.
+It is very difficult to keep the students especially PGs throughout the day without any assignments, patients or teaching.

-The private medical colleges have become a rehabilitation centre for the retired govt doctors.
-These doctors neither have interest or energy to work in homoeopathy medical colleges.
+The private medical colleges have become rehabilitation centres for retired govt doctors.
+These doctors neither have the interest or energy to work in homoeopathy medical colleges.